bsolomon1124/misc/azure/azure_notes.md

 - If you delete a resource group, all resources contained within are also deleted
 - Function as a scope for applying RBAC permissions
 - A resource group sits within a subscription and within a specific region
+- Quotas for resources in Resource Groups are per region rather than per subscription

 Use resource groups for organization: